googleapis/python-pubsublite/docs/subscriber/index.rst

 Received messages are processed in a callback function.
 This callback function only takes one argument of type :class:`google.cloud.pubsub_v1.subscriber.message.Message`.
-After this message has been processed, the function should call either call :meth:`~.pubsub_v1.subscriber.message.Message.ack` to acknowledge the message or :meth:`~.pubsub_v1.subscriber.message.Message.nack` to unacknowledge the message.
+After this message has been processed, the function should either call :meth:`~.pubsub_v1.subscriber.message.Message.ack` to acknowledge the message or :meth:`~.pubsub_v1.subscriber.message.Message.nack` to send a negative acknowledgement.

 .. code-block:: python